declanhuggins/the-fallen/README.md

-# Fabric Example Mod
+# The Fallen

-## Setup
+## Description

-For setup instructions please see the [fabric documentation page](https://docs.fabricmc.net/develop/getting-started/setting-up-a-development-environment) that relates to the IDE that you are using.
+Plays a custom song and displays player skull when a player dies on the server.

+This is based on the song that plays when tributes die in 'The Hunger Games'

 ## License

-This template is available under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.
+This template is available under the MIT license.